felixgborrego/prompts/README.md

 - get, git lfs,
 Add a comment explaining what the software is for and divided in functions.
 The script must report the installation success/failure of each application at the end

-Also, add customization for the macOS Zsh terminal for developers to show git commit and branch status using the robbyrussell zsh theme.

 Also, configure Macos with:
 - Show hidden files